sdsna/sdgs-in-the-city/site/goals/responsible-consumption-and-production.md

 ---
 title: Responsible Consumption and Production
 number: 12
-tagline: Ensure sustainable consumption and production patterns
+tagline: Ensure sustainable consumption and production patterns.
 excerpt: >-
   The world’s nations (through the UN) have already agreed to a “10-year framework” to make the way we produce and consume goods more sustainable.
 This